-Tummo breathing, also called g-tummo, is a form of meditation that uses a mix of breathing and visualization techniques.
-People use it to enter a deep state of meditation.
-When experts perform it, tummo breathing may increase their body temperature.
+The tummo breathing technique, also called g-tummo, is a form of meditation that uses a mix of breathing and visualization.
+People can use tummo breathing to enter a deep state of meditation.

 Meditation is a practice that people can use to help improve their health and well-being.
 Various kinds of meditation involve specific breathing techniques.